Nitmiluk National Park in the Northern Territory is best known for its main attraction: Katherine Gorge.

 Nitmiluk/Katherine Gorge itself is only 29 km north-east of Katherine.
 The Gorge Road into the park is all bitumen and no four wheel drive is needed.
 But access restrictions can apply during the wet season (Nov - April) due to flooding.
 But that is true for every road up here, even the major highways can get cut at times...

 Don't have your own transport?
-You can use the shuttle bus operating from Katherine.
+Unfortunately the shuttle bus from Katherine isn't operating any more, you will need to grab a taxi.

 At the Nitmiluk Visitor Centre you can get an overview of the park area through the informational displays and by looking at a model of the Katherine Gorge.
 The display will give you an understanding of the park's geology and landscapes, and also of the perspective of its traditional owners, the Jawoyn Aboriginal people.